We are updating our new website in stages. This page will be changed to the new design but is not currently optimised for mobile devices.

 Lorna Schmider-Woodcock, executive support officer, describes the personal and historical value of a bright yellow jacket worn by her godmother, Jackie Huggins, in her activist work for reconciliation between Indigenous and non-Indigenous Australians.

-Learn about all the items in the Jackie Huggins collection.
+Learn about all the objects in the Jackie Huggins collection.

 Bealiba gold nugget